sbouii/monitoring_platform/README.md

 ```

-you simply need to replace the content of provisioning/ci-setup.yml file with the following content
+you need to replace the content of provisioning/ci-setup.yml file with the following content

 ```yaml
 ---